-Links that Help Support the Nebraska K-12 Social Studies/History Standards
+Links and Resources that Help Support the Nebraska K-12 Social Studies Standards

 The Bureau of Justice Statistics (BJS), a component of the Office of Justice Programs in the U.S. Department of Justice, is the United States’ primary source for criminal justice statistics.

 The Center’s mission is to promote an enlightened and responsible citizenry committed to democratic principles and actively engaged in the practice of democracy.
 The Center has reached more than 30 million students and their teachers since 1965.

 Close Up provides exciting hands-on programs and engaging classroom resources.

 C-SPAN Classroom is a free membership service for social studies teachers.
 Our mission is to enhance the teaching of social studies through C-SPAN’s primary source programming and websites.